liijunwei/practice/oop/99-Bottles-of-OOP/08-Developing-a-Programming-Aesthetic/8.1.Appreciating-the-Mechanical-Process/note.md

 + **The current implementation tells is that all verses are alike in an abstract way, and that bottle numbers vary within each verse.**

++ **New requirement: Your customer wants other songs that are similar to "99 Bottles" but contain different lyrics.**